santiago0624/sample-vue-project/README.md

 4. Create a component which takes a driver object as a property and displays an avatar of the first and last name initials

 ### Hints
-Try to build components for repeatable items
-Look in to Vuex for state persistance
+Try to build components for repeatable items, trying using template slots Look in to Vuex for state persistance

 ## How to get started